Mistakes in a document do not in themselves constitute prior art such as to prevent the grant of a patent.

 In T 591/90 a prior document again contained mistakes.
 The board distinguished this case from T 77/87 (OJ 1990, 280), which had concerned a special case, and took the view that a document normally formed part of the prior art even if its disclosure was deficient.
 In evaluating such a disclosure it was to be assumed, however, that the skilled reader was mainly "interested in technical reality".
 Using his general technical knowledge and consulting the reference literature, he could see at once that the information in question was not correct.
 It could be assumed that a skilled person would try to correct recognisable errors, but not that he would take the deficient disclosure as pointing the way towards a solution to an existing technical problem.

-In T 89/87 the board found that "0.005 mm" (= 5 nm) was a misprint contained in the prior document and that only "0.0005 mm" (= 0.5 nm) was correct.
+In T 89/87 the board found that "0.005 mm" (= 5 μm) was a misprint contained in the prior document and that only "0.0005 mm" (= 0.5 μm) was correct.
 The board stated that the correction was such that the skilled reader would be expected to make it as a matter of course.

-In T 230/01 the board noted that in Art.
-54(2) EPC 1973 "the state of the art" was clearly and unambiguously defined as "everything made available to the public by means of a written or oral description, by use, or in any other way, before the date of filing of the European patent application".
-A document normally forms part of the state of the art, even if its disclosure is deficient, unless it can unequivocally be proven that the disclosure of the document is not enabling, or that the literal disclosure of the document is manifestly erroneous and does not represent the intended technical reality.
-Such a non-enabling or erroneous disclosure should then not be considered part of the state of the art (T 77/87, OJ 1990, 280; T 591/90).
+In T 230/01 the board noted that a document normally forms part of the state of the art, even if its disclosure is deficient, unless it can unequivocally be proven that the disclosure of the document is not enabling, or that the literal disclosure of the document is manifestly erroneous and does not represent the intended technical reality.
+Such a non-enabling or erroneous disclosure should then not be considered part of the state of the art.